 A growing cancer can cause symptoms by pressing on nerves and other body tissues.
 This can be painful.
 Radiotherapy can often shrink them which relieves the pressure.

 Radiotherapy can also help to strengthen bones weakened by cancer.
-After the treatment has killed off the cancer cells, the holes in the bone caused by the cancer are repaired by the osteoblasts.
-These are the cells in bones that make the bone framework.
+After the treatment has killed off the cancer cells, the holes in the bone caused by the cancer are repaired.
+This is done by cells called osteoblasts.
+These cells make the bone framework in bones.